Shelby219/portfolio_v3_react/README.md

 ### Description

-Version 3 of my portfolio website created using React.
-I created a version two using plain HTML, CSS/SASS, and JavaScript, however I wanted to recreate my portfolio with React.
+Version 3 of my portfolio website being created using React.
+Version two was created using plain HTML, CSS/SASS, and JavaScript, however I wanted to recreate an alternative version using React.

 -----